Call for Papers

 - Information and consent in online environments: practical solutions and implementations

-- Privacy awareness, reliability and usability of PETs
+- Privacy education, reliability and usability of PETs

 - Trust services for the protection of personal data - privacy aware trust services (i.e. electronic certificates, signatures, etc.)